 - Orana Wildlife Park

-Wildlife abounds, and visitors head to Kaikoura for whale watching, as it’s not uncommon to see sperm whales, dolphins, and sometimes albatross.
-Note that Kaikoura is a 2.5-hour drive north of Christchurch.
-Allow a full day.
-Reserve your whale watching adventure here.
+Wildlife abounds, and visitors head to Kaikoura for whale watching and dolphin encounters (our favourite), as it’s not uncommon to see sperm whales, dusky dolphins, and albatross.
+Note that Kaikoura is a 2.5-hour drive north of Christchurch; therefore, we recommend it as an overnight adventure and wrote about the things to do in Kaikoura here.

 Things to do in Christchurch – museums